 “IN CHINA, FOR CHINA”

 Multinationals gained unprecedented power during the Cold War, and were even behind the rise and fall of regimes.
 In the 1950s, United Fruit Company successfully lobbied the U.S. government to overthrow Guatemala’s revolutionary government, which had enacted less favorable policies toward the firm than the previous government.
-The Iranian coup of 1953 was a joint British and U.S. effort to protect the interests of CIA would use ITT Corporation, a U.S. telecommunications conglomerate, to depose former Chilean President Salvadore Allende.
+The Iranian coup of 1953 was a joint British and U.S. effort to protect the interests of British Petroleum.
+In the 1970s, the CIA would use ITT Corporation, a U.S. telecommunications conglomerate, to depose former Chilean President Salvadore Allende.